Scotland is one of those countries where the question isn’t what is there to do, but where do I even start.

 - New distilleries — Scotland’s whisky scene is booming with new openings.
 Several fascinating new distilleries and visitor centres have opened in recent years.

-Discover more guides whisky in Scotland >
+Discover my guides whisky to in Scotland >

-Wildlife watching in Scotland
+Wildlife watching

 Scotland is one of the best places in Europe to see wildlife in genuinely wild settings.
 Red deer, red squirrels, ospreys, puffins, golden eagles, dolphins, seals, basking sharks, mountain hares, red kites and if you’re very lucky, a wildcat or an otter.